Skip to main content

 The most important tip for creating a kratom smoothie is to understand kratom serving sizes.
 If you’re used to adding protein powders or collagen powders, it can be easy to overdo it—remember that the “scoop sizes” appropriate for kratom will be much, much smaller.

-Since kratom has a uniquely bitter taste, you may want to mask it with bold flavors.
-If you find kratom’s natural taste less than pleasant, try and pick a companion flavor to overpower it.
+Since kratom can have a bitter taste, you may want to mask it with bold flavors.
+If you find kratom’s natural taste less than pleasant, try to pick a strong, companion flavor to overpower it.

-There are nearly numberless flavor combinations, so feel free to play around with different foods and flavors until you find what suits you.
+There are endless flavor combinations, so feel free to play around with different foods and flavors until you find what suits you.
 Keep in mind that many fruits are naturally sweet, which will help to offset kratom’s earthy taste.
-A tablespoon of natural sweetener, like honey, can also help balance out your smoothie.
+A tablespoon of natural sweetener, like manuka honey, can also help balance out your smoothie.

 • Akuamma seed: available in seed or powder